kewisch/web-extensions/charter.md

 ### Decision Process

 This group will seek to make decisions where there is consensus.
-Groups are free to decide how to make decisions (e.g. Participants who have earned Committer status for a history of useful contributions assess consensus, or the Chair assesses consensus, or where consensus isn't clear there is a Call for Consensus [CfC] to allow multi-day online feedback for a proposed course of action).
-It is expected that participants can earn Committer status through a history of valuable contributions as is common in open source projects.
-After discussion and due consideration of different opinions, a decision should be publicly recorded on GitHub.
+[Editors](#editors) assess consensus on issues related to their [Deliverable](#deliverables).
+Where consensus isn't clear, or where there is sustained, subtantive disagreement with an Editor's decision, the Editors and [Chairs](#chairs) may issue a Call for Consensus [CfC] to allow multi-day online feedback for a proposed course of action.
+After discussion and due consideration of different opinions, a decision should be publicly recorded (where GitHub is used as the resolution of an Issue).

-If substantial disagreement remains (e.g. the group is divided) and the group needs to decide an Issue in order to continue to make progress, the Committers will choose an alternative that had substantial support (with a vote of Committers if necessary).
-Individuals who disagree with the choice are strongly encouraged to take ownership of their objection by taking ownership of an alternative fork.
-This is explicitly allowed (and preferred to blocking progress) with a goal of letting implementation experience inform which spec is ultimately chosen by the group to move ahead with.
+If substantial disagreement remains (e.g. the group is divided) and the group needs to decide an Issue in order to continue to make progress, the Chairs will, in consultation with the Editors and group, choose an alternative that had substantial support and which drew the weakest objections.

 Any decisions reached at any meeting are tentative and should be recorded in a GitHub Issue.
 Any group participant may object to a